UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 grand_parent: Software Design
 parent: Metadata
 ---
-# JSON schema for Yoda
+# JSON schema structure for metadata

-Yoda uses the REACT library for its configurable metadata forms.
+Yoda uses [React](https://reactjs.org/) for its configurable metadata forms.
+The content of the form is defined in a metadata schema, which can be configured on an environment, community or group level.
-The content of a specific form is held within a JSON schema.
-Thus each category (=community) can have its own metadata.
-And consequently its own metadata form.

 ## $id

 Each json schema starts with the id of the schema.
 This is used as a means to uniquely identify the schema.
-Also, it is used to be able to create XSD's with the JSONS2XSD-tool in determining the namespaces as well as location of the resulting XSD's.

 ```
  "$id": "https://yoda.uu.nl/schemas/default-0/metadata.json",
 ```

 ## Definitions - General

-Within JSON schema, within the definitions section, metadata can be described.
-Definitions
-Data type, length and enumerations
+JSON schema supports various field types.
+The rest of this section shows some examples.

 ### Strings

-Yoda string type defitions:
+Yoda string type definitions:

 ```
 "stringNormal": {
   "type": "string",